smarticoai/public-api/docs/api/interfaces/TMiniGameTemplate.md

 > **prizes**: [`TMiniGamePrize`](TMiniGamePrize.md)[]

-List of prizes for mini-games
+Prizes configured for this game — see [TMiniGamePrize](TMiniGamePrize.md)

 ***